IIHTDevelopers/Yaksha-Java-OnlineAuctionApp-MySQL-Template/Commands-Readme.txt

 * Mandatory: Before final submission run the following command: mvn test

-* You need to use CTRL+Shift+B - command compulsorily on code IDE, before final submission as well.
-This will push or save the updated contents in the internal git/repository, and will be used to evaluate the code quality.
+* To ensure your code is saved and available for later use, remember to use the CTRL+Shift+B command on your code IDE.
+This will push or save the updated contents in the internal git/repository.
+It is also important to use CTRL+Shift+B before the final submission to evaluate the code quality.